Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 File structure
 ============

 The file structure (documentation tree) of the toolbox is shown below.
-The detailed introduction of each folder will be given later.
+The detailed introduction of each folder will be given next.

 <pre>
 Root path